 Since research shows that our brains are pattern-seeking, we want to do all we can to create predictable, rather than chaotic, patterns for our children to thrive.
 This shouldn’t be seen as a need for rigidity, but if most of their days are predictable, young children can better handle small changes without major meltdowns.Routines also help children understand time and time management – which are necessary skills as they grow into adults!

 Also, young children think in pictures (this means rather than thinking WORDS like adults do, they actually SEE pictures in their brain to help them know what to do next), so it is most helpful to create a picture schedule so they know what is happening now and next.
 This doesn’t have to be anything crazy creative, just snapshots or even stick figure drawings of what you are doing now and next.
 Refer to it often so they get used to using it.

 Since young children literally think in pictures, images guide their behavior.
-This means we need to do the best we can when our children are with us, in our home, to create a predicable routine - preferably in pictures - to help them be successful!
+This means we need to do the best we can when our children are in our home to create a predicable routine to help them be successful!

-Consider telling children what TO do with an image for them to picture.
-For example, if you say, “Stop that" or "Knock it off" or even "No more hitting your brother!" then they don't have a clear picture of what TO do (the first two have NO picture associated with it and the last one actually gives them an image of hitting their brother!).
+Consider telling children what TO do with an image for them to IMAGINE.
+For example, if you say, “Stop that” or “Knock it off” or even “No more hitting your brother!”
+They don’t have a clear picture of what TO do (the first two have NO picture associated with it and the last one actually gives them an image of hitting their brother!).